metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 New Orleans defense is playing about as well as it can.
 The Saints are mustering regular pressure on Patrick Mahomes, mostly up the middle.
 And yet Mahomes is doing _just enough_ to keep the chains moving.
 It has to be pretty disheartening for the Saints to be playing so well, all for nothing though.

 It's a damn shame the Saints aren't the ones facing the Chiefs in the Super Bowl instead.
+New Orleans defense is playing really well, despite the Chiefs still finding ways to move the ball on them.

 **KC Pass Rush**
 Hits: 7